Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 ## Map an offer to a PIM product

-Once an offer has been imported from a marketplace to the *Omni-Channel* module, you can map the product to the offer to an existing PIM product or even import new products to your *PIM* module.
+Once a manual offer has been created or an offer has been imported from a marketplace to the *Omni-Channel* module, you can map the product to the offer to an existing PIM product or even import new products to your *PIM* module.

 #### Prerequisites

+- The *PIM-Channels Connection* plugin has been installed.
-At least one offer has been imported from a marketplace to *Omni-Channel*, see [Import offers from a marketplace](Import-offers-from-a-marketplace).
+- At least one offer has been manually created, see [Create a manual offer](./01_ManageOffers.md#create-a-manual-offer) or an offer has been imported from a marketplace to *Omni-Channel*, see [Import offers from a marketplace](#import-offers-from-a-marketplace).

 #### Procedure